bogomirov/keyboard-shortcuts/README.md

 All raster imagery used and included in this project is believed to be in the "public domain" and of unknown to the author origin.
 The author does not intend to infringe any legitimate intellectual right, artistic rights or copyright.
 If you are the rightful owner of any of the raster images used in this project, and you do not want it distributed, or if you require a suitable credit, then please contact the author of this project to immediately do whatever is needed either for the image to be removed or provide credit where it is due.
 Please note that all the content of this project is provided free of charge and therefore the author does not gain any financial benefit from its distribution.

 "Keyboard Shortcuts on your Desktop" is an independent project and is not affiliated with, nor has it been authorized, sponsored, or otherwise approved by Microsoft Corporation.

+Adobe, After Effects, Illustrator and Photoshop are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.

 Microsoft, Aero, OneNote and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.